Clausal — Syntax Design¶

 Syntax cheat sheet¶

-# Variables (ALL-CAPS preferred; trailing-underscore also valid)
+# Variables (ALL-CAPS preferred; leading-underscore also valid)

 X, HEAD, REST # ALL-CAPS logic variables